ECTS | Code | Availability |

 3. Identify a contract and its elements

-4. Identify the sources of labor law
+4. Identify the sources of labour law

 5. Know the elements necessary to the formation of the employment contract and its contents